 Music has been used to heal the body and soul and to express what is difficult to articulate in words.
 Listening and creating music within a therapeutic context allows individuals to express themselves in nonverbal ways.
 The interplay of melody, harmony, and rhythm stimulates the senses of a person and promote calmness by slowing down the breath, heart rate, and other bodily functions.

 An upbeat tune can change an atmosphere instantly and create a more positive vibe.
 Listening to upbeat, happy music alters brain chemistry and can improve your mood.

 6. Link up with Friends

 When you are depressed, you want to isolate yourself and be alone.
 It’s very hard to want to associate with friends at that low point in your life.
-Try and go outside, have fresh air, hang out with friends, the effect of it much more rewarding than secluding yourself.
+Try and go outside, have fresh air, and hang out with friends, the effect of it is much more rewarding than secluding yourself.

 7. Work on your Goals